-This year marks the 150th anniversary of the outbreak of the American Civil War.
+The year 2011 marks the 150th anniversary of the outbreak of the American Civil War.
 Karl Marx defined it as a struggle between two historical epochs – the feudal and the capitalist.
 The victory of the latter made possible the eventual recognition of the human dignity and the civil rights of African-Americans.

 Yet throughout the war British public sentiment favoured the slave-holding South.
 In October 1861 Marx, who was living in Primrose Hill, summed up the view of the British press: ‘The war between the North and South is a tariff war.
 The war is, further, not for any principle, does not touch the question of slavery and in fact turns on Northern lust for sovereignty.’
 That view was shared by Charles Dickens, who wrote: ‘The Northern onslaught upon slavery is no more than a piece of specious humbug disguised to conceal its desire for economic control of the United States.’